RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Fix bug: set GM flag correctly when opening another GM's saved tabletop.
-* Make other GM's saved tabletops use their Google Avatar as their thumbnail in tabletop browser.
-* Pieces roster improvement: show a fraction with a denominator of 0 as "full" or "up/down X".

 ## Plans/TODO

 * Freehand drawing tool